 Just like all groups and districts, the area has to have an executive committee.
 This is a business committee whose function is to support scouting in Clwyd Area.

-Its meetings, held 4 times a year at Gladstone, are attended by:
+Its meetings, held 4 times a year, are attended by:

 - its chairman, secretary and treasurer